 This blog is not updated daily–indeed, new posts shall be published on an irregular schedule for a while, until I have the time to devote myself to it fully.
 In addition, I will update posts as new information becomes available and is pertinent to a post.
 If the new material is significant, I shall republish the post with a new date.
 In fact, I hope that my blog shall be deemed a reference, useful to academics, people in the wine trade, and serious wine aficionados.

-As a matter of fact, as of January 2016 I have contracted with SUNY Press (State Universtity of New York) to publish the 3rd edition of The Wines of Long Island.
-It is meant to be complete and comprehensive–the reference volume for the wines of that region.
-The book is due to be published in 2017.
+I am, as of October 2018, preparing to publish the 3rd edition of The Wines of Long Island, originally written by Philip Palmedo and Edward Beltrami.
+The 2nd edition came out in 2000.
+The new edition is meant to be complete and comprehensive–the reference volume for the wines of that region.

 My approach — be advised — tends to the academic, but I feel that this is an approach that is not widely available on the wine blognet.
 I hope that you will find it readable, informative, interesting, useful, and thought-provoking.

 With respect to the image of the in the header of this page, here is the complete picture:

 Painted by the great Velázquez early in his career, this depiction of ordinary drunkards worshipping Bacchus is ironic and witty, as well as brilliantly painted.
 Only the dipsomaniac with the bowl of wine looks out directly from the canvas, catching the viewer’s eye.
 Bacchus (or a youth dressed to look like him) casts a sidelong glance at a half-naked figure that is probably meant to be a satyr holding a wineglass partly hidden behind the god’s crown wreath.
 Are they somehow in cahoots?
 Note the grapevine in the upper-left corner, the wine-barrel on which the god sits, the empty carafe and a wine jug.
 A repoussoir figure in the left foreground already bears his own crown wreath.
 Are each of the men to be crowned by the god?